 Why separate sending domains — the reputation-contagion argument.

-The premise — organizational-domain reputation is fungible
+The premise — domain reputation is shared across every sender on it

 Reputation contagion math